Q: What is the most common reason people come to you?

 Q: What is your fitness routine like?

 A: I get this question a lot!
 I plan my fitness out weekly, but from week to week things can vary somewhat, especially depending on the season.
 I LOVE to be active outside under the cloak of nature.
 That means hiking, trail running, walking my dogs in the woods, and outdoor community fitness groups in Ottawa like November Project, Ottawa City Run Club, and Arboretum Hill Club.
 In between that, I do yoga, more often in winter.
 I have a home Yin practice.
 Periodically, I’ll enter a race, but I’m not as competitive as I once was.
-I enter races more as a social event to do something fun with like-minded people.
+I enter races more as a social event to do something fun and challenging with like-minded people.
 I’m taking more of an interest in Obstacle Course Racing so we’ll see where that goes.
-I entered my first even in 2018 and love every second of it.
+I entered my first event in 2018 and loved every second of it.